Truth-Seekers2026/Truth-Seekers-Charter/README.md

 You are free to share and adapt this work, even for commercial purposes, provided you comply with the license terms (primarily **Attribution** and **ShareAlike**).
 Please see the ./LICENSE.md file for details.

 ### Getting Started
-We invite philosophers, AI researchers, developers, policymakers, and all who care about the future of civilization to join us in discussion, interpretation, and practice.
+We invite philosophers, AI researchers, developers, policymakers, and all who care呵护 about the future of civilization to join us in discussion, interpretation, and practice.

 **How to Participate:**
 1.  **Discussion & Questions**: Go to the ./issues page to initiate discussions about the Charter's clauses, philosophical implications, or practical applications.